-The performances obtained for cycles 85 (S3A) and 66 (S3B) are nominal:
+The performances obtained for cycles 88 (S3A) and 69 (S3B) are nominal:

-- S3B pass 683 is almost fully missing: 99.8% of this track data are missing for cycle 66.
-Some missing data are detected in closed loop mode and in calibration areas, which remains consistent with previous cycles. - The mean percentage of available measurements over the targets measured in Open Loop is close to 100% - The percentage of valid geophysical corrections is 100 %, except for the ionospheric correction (more than 99% valid) - The percentage of valid Water Surface Height estimates over the considered targets is nominal - The performances over lakes Victoria Ladoga and Issy-kul are nominal.
+- There are no full missing pass files.
+Some missing data are detected in closed loop mode and in calibration areas, which remains consistent with previous cycles. - The mean percentage of available measurements over the targets measured in Open Loop is close to 100% - The percentage of valid geophysical corrections is 100 % - The percentage of valid Water Surface Height estimates over the considered targets is nominal - The performances over lakes Victoria Ladoga and Issy-kul are nominal.